rscottjohnson/Burger/README.md

 * npm - express-handlebars
 * npm - mysql

+## Getting Started
+1. Start by cloning the repository to a local folder using the terminal command `git clone https://github.com/rscottjohnson/Burger.git`.
+2. Change to the newly cloned directory using the `cd` command.
+3. Run the `npm install` command to install the project's dependencies.
+4. Start the application by running the `node server` command.
+5. In a new browser tab, type `localhost:5000`.

 ## Credits
 Friend Finder was created by Scott Johnson.
 Photo by Pablo Merchán Montes on Unsplash.